w3ctag/webarch/README.md

-awww
+awww2e
 ====

-The Architecture of the World Wide Web - Living Document
+The Architecture of the World Wide Web (Second Edition) - Living Document